motorized window blinds

 Figure 2: Wiring

 A DC motor of this type reverses direction when the polarity is reversed.
-Connect your rocker switch or controller to the motor and activate the 'up' mode of motor operation.
+Connect your rocker switch or controller to the motor and activate the 'UP' mode of motor operation.
 If the motor rotates in the wrong direction, reverse the wiring to correct this.
 If you do not have a switch for operating the motor, please see this article:

 how to wire a DPDT DC motor reversing switch

-3. Setting the Upper and Lower Travel Limits:
+3. Setting the UPPER and LOWER Travel Limits:

 The travel limits of these RollerTrol™ motors can be set and changed at any time .
 The sequence is as follows: